Metropolitan Water Reclamation District of Greater Chicago

 How long will this project take?

 The scheduled duration of the project is 600 calendar days or 2 years.
+We anticipate to be complete by Summer 2026.

 What contractors can you expect to see on our job site?